conservationtechlab/cougarvision/README.md

 # cougarvision 1.1.0
 Tools to automatically analyze images and videos from telemetering field cameras and to take responsive action.
 Core mechanism is combining [Megadetector](https://github.com/microsoft/CameraTraps), with interchangeable imagenet compiled classifier models.

+# Origins

+CougarVision was begun as Jared Macshane's project when he was a graduate student fellow in the San Diego Zoo Wildlife Alliance's Conservation Technology Lab's Fellows in Conservation Technology program.
+Its name is an homage both to the species for which it was originally developed and the mascot of Cal State San Marcos where Jared was then studying, which is also the cougar.

 ## Streaming
 Stream_detect.py takes in a stream, runs a pipeline to detect various animals.
 An image is sent to specified emails/phone numbers based on config/stream_detect.yml.
 If a lizard or a cougar is detected then a video is recorded for as long as that animal remains to be detected.